merlab-uw/Klone/Part2.HowToUseSingularities.md

 ```
 If you type ls you will see that there is a file called *herring.filt.recode.vcf* in your folder!

 ## Step 4.
-Transfer files back to local computer from klone using the secure copy command (scp)
+Transfer files back to local computer from klone using *scp*

 Open up a new terminal in your local computer and type something like this: